DETRPose: Real-Time End-to-End Multi-Person Pose Estimation via Modified Transformer Decoder and Novel Denoising Keypoints: Introduction

 \section{Introduction}

-Multi-person pose estimation (MPPE) estimates human keypoints from all individuals present in an image.
-MPPE is a fundamental problem in computer vision as a required component in larger systems that involve human interaction, activity recognition, 2D-to-3D human pose estimation, and virtual reality.
-Thus, fast computation of MPPE is essential for all real-time applications.
-Despite significant improvements in the accuracy of pose estimation models, current models can require high latency, which can hinder real-time applications.
+2D multi-person pose estimation (MPPE) is a critical preprocessing step for tasks including activity recognition, 2D-to-3D human pose estimation, and virtual reality.
+As a result, low latency is essential for real-time deployment.
+Although numerous studies on transformer models for MPPE focus on accuracy improvements, their high latency limits their applicability in real-time scenarios.

-We categorize the majority of fast MPPE methods as either top-down or bottom-up approaches.
-Top-down models use a pre-trained object detection to estimate bounding boxes for each human instance, followed by pose estimation for each person.
-Top-down models produce accurate results at the expense of slower inference, where inference time increases proportionally with the number of persons present in the image.
-Bottom-up methods estimate human keypoints and then assign them to groups associated with each person in the image.
-Compared to top-down methods, bottom-up methods tend to be much faster but less precise.
-The loss of precision is because the networks need to learn detection and pose estimation at the same time.
+The majority of fast MPPE methods can be categorized as either top-down or single-stage approaches.
+Top-down models first detect individuals, crop the object regions, and then process the cropped images to estimate keypoints.
+These models typically achieve higher accuracy than alternative methods, but their inference times increase linearly with the number of people in an image.
+In contrast, single-stage methods estimate human keypoints and subsequently group them for each person.
+Although bottom-up methods provide faster inference, they are generally less accurate because the models must simultaneously learn detection and pose estimation.

-Recently, there have been efforts to adapt popular object detector frameworks (e.g., YOLO and DETR \cite{detr}) to perform pose estimation.
-RTMO \cite{rtmo} and YOLO11-pose \cite{yolo11} are YOLO-based models for pose estimation that achieved a good trade-off between inference speed and system precision.
-On the other hand, transformer-based models (e.g., DETR-based models) provided good precision while being significantly slower.

-Despite progress in adapting the DETR-based model for real-time object detection, there is no real-time adaptation for pose estimation.
-A possible approach to speed up inference time is to employ a light-weight encoder (e.g., see \cite{rtdetr, lwdetr, rfdetr}).
-Unfortunately, slower-inference time for DETR pose estimation is primarily due to the decoder, not the encoder.
-Unlike object detection, where queries are used for estimating bounding boxes for an object instance, for pose estimation, each query estimates a single keypoint associated with each person present in the image.
-Thus, for pose estimation, it is not clear how to benefit from speedups that focused on the decoder, the loss function, or denoising training \cite{rtdetr, dfine, deim, dino} when these approaches are designed explicitly for estimating bounding boxes for object detection tasks.